PITTSBURGH -- The night started with a catfish throw.

 Saros hardly fared any better.
 Sheary took a pretty feed from Crosby and sent it by Saros 1:19 into the second to push Pittsburgh's lead to four.
 Kessel ended a six-game goal drought 8:02 into the second.
 The score had been predicted by Malkin and it came just seconds after Crosby threw a water bottle onto the ice as the play went by Pittsburgh's bench, a move he told referees was unintentional.

 When Hainsey, who waited 907 regular-season games before reaching the playoffs for the first time this season, tapped in a pass from Malkin to make it 6-0, the stage was set for the Penguins to return to familiar territory.

 The franchise has won all four of its Cups on the road.
 A shot at a fifth awaits Sunday, though it'll hardly be easy.

-The Predators are 9-1 at home in the playoffs, a place they will need to be a haven once again if they want to extend their improbable Cup run - and a flat-out odd final - back to Pittsburgh.
+The Predators are 9-1 at home in the playoffs, a place they will need to be a haven once again if they want to extend their improbable Cup run back to Pittsburgh.

 "The real hockey starts now," Subban said.
 "You're in the Cup final, this is what it's all about.
 It's about going back and forth."